 Whenever I am about to go back to Karachi my mother always asks me what I want to eat when I get home.
 The answer always is “qeema paratha” which usually prompts my mother to say “you’re your fathers’ daughter; he also wants qeema all the time”.

-I have always loved a good qeema, but since living abroad I practically crave a ghar ka qeema.
-I don’t mean bihari style qeema, or galawat ka qeema or any of those other varieties that are commonly found in restaurants: I mean the kind of qeema that mama’s make.
+It is true.
+I regularly crave a ghar ka keema.
+I don’t mean bihari style keema, or galawat ka keema or any of those other varieties that are commonly found in restaurants: I mean the kind of keema that mama’s make.
 To say that it has been my nemesis thus far may sound dramatic, but it is true.
-A girl’s gotta have Aaloo Qeema you know.
+A Pakistani girl’s gotta have Aaloo Keema you know.

 1 lb lean ground beef

 1 small diced onion

 1 inch piece cinnamon